Estimated completion time: 1 year/s

 This qualification is suitable as an Apprenticeship.

-This qualification is available to international students (CRICOS Course No. 0100255).
+This qualification is available to international students at Palmerston campus (CRICOS Course No. 0100255).

 Occupations relevant to this qualification in industry sectors such as Baking include: